seacode/gmacs/docs/bbrkc/bbrkc.md

 (1) test the efficacy of Gmacs, and (2) determine whether Gmacs can be used in practice to closely match the outputs of existing ADFG stock assessment models.

 ## Summary of analytical approach

 Information here on the model, the history, and specifications (current and old).

 ### ADFG-BBRKC

+1. History of Modeling Approaches To reduce annual measurement errors associated with abundance estimates derived from the area-swept method, the ADF&G developed a length-based analysis (LBA) in 1994 that incorporates multiple years of data and multiple data sources in the estimation procedure (Zheng et al. 1995a).
+Annual abundance estimates of the Bristol Bay RKC stock from the LBA have been used to manage the directed crab fishery and to set crab bycatch limits in the groundfish fisheries since 1995 (Figure 1).
+An alternative LBA (research model) was developed in 2004 to include small size groups for federal overfishing limits.
+The crab abundance declined sharply during the early 1980s.
+The LBA estimated natural mortality for different periods of years, whereas the research model estimated additional mortality beyond a basic constant natural mortality during 1976-1993.
+In this report, we present only the research model that was fit to the data from 1975 to 2013.

+2. Model Description The original LBA model was described in detail by Zheng et al. (1995a, 1995b) and Zheng and Kruse (2002).
+The model combines multiple sources of survey, catch, and bycatch data using a maximum likelihood approach to estimate abundance, recruitment, catchabilities, catches, and bycatch of the commercial pot fisheries and groundfish trawl fisheries.
+A full model description is provided in Appendix A.

+g.
+Critical assumptions of the model:

+h.
+The base natural mortality is constant over shell condition and length and was estimated assuming a maximum age of 25 and applying the 1% rule (Zheng 2005).

+ii.
+Survey and fisheries selectivities are a function of length and were constant over shell condition.
+Selectivities are a function of sex except for trawl bycatch selectivities, which are the same for both sexes.
+Two different survey selectivities were estimated: (1) 1975-1981 and (2) 1982-2013 based on modifications to the trawl gear used in the assessment survey.

+iii.
+Growth is a function of length and did not change over time for males.
+For females, three growth increments per molt as a function of length were estimated based on sizes at maturity (1975-1982, 1983-1993, and 1994-2013).
+Once mature, female red king crabs grow with a much smaller growth increment per molt.

+iv.
+Molting probabilities are an inverse logistic function of length for males.
+Females molt annually.

+v.
+Annual fishing seasons for the directed fishery are short.

+vi.
+Survey catchability (Q) was estimated to be 0.896, based on a trawl experiment by Weinberg et al.
+(2004) with a standard deviation of 0.025.
+Q was assumed to be constant over time.
+Some scenarios estimate Q in the model.

+vii.
+Males mature at sizes =120 mm CL.
+For convenience, female abundance was summarized at sizes =90 mm CL as an index of mature females. viii.
+For summer trawl survey data, shell ages of newshell crabs were 12 months or less, and shell ages of oldshell and very oldshell crabs were more than 12 months.

+ix.
+Measurement errors were assumed to be normally distributed for length compositions and were log- normally distributed for biomasses.

+h.
+Changes to the above since previous assessment: see Section A.3.
+Changes to the assessment methodol- ogy.

+i.
+Outline of methods used to validate the code used to implement the model and whether the code is
+available: The code is available.

+3. Model Selection and Evaluation

+a.
+Alternative model configurations: Several scenarios were compared for this report: Scenario 4: base scenario.
+Scenario 4 includes:

+(1) Basic M = 0.18, and additional mortalities as one level (1980-1984) for males and two levels (1980-1984 and 76-79 & 85-93) for females.

+(2) Including BSFRF survey data in 2007 and 2008.

+(3) Assuming survey catchability to be 0.896 for all other years.

 ### Gmacs-BBRK

 How Gmacs deals with retention and selectivity: this is an important part to add, as there.

 ## Comparison of Data and Model Specifications